-The Applicant did not create the special conditions of the contributing structure or the existing foundation, both of which were built before the Applicant owned the Property.
-Preserving contributing structures is a circumstance encouraged by the City and one that the Applicant has taken to heart by planning to not only preserve but relocate the Historic Building to prominence on Michigan Avenue frontage.
-Further, the Applicant has no control over the need to address flood and sea-level rise issues and addresses them accordingly with the Proposed Development, notably raising the Historic Building to 9 feet NGVD.
+The Applicant did not create the special conditions of the contributing structures or the existing foundation, both of which were built before the Applicant owned the Property.
+Preserving contributing structures is a circumstance encouraged by the City and one that the Applicant has taken to heart by planning to not only preserve but relocate the Historic Building to prominence on Michigan Avenue frontage and incorporate the Garage Structure behind it.
+Further, the Applicant has no control over the need to address flood and sea-level rise issues and addresses them accordingly with the Proposed Development, notably raising the Historic Building and Garage Structure to 9 feet NGVD.